Tag: Rock History

 80s music powerhouse Tears For Fears return with a greatest hits compilation which includes two new songs viz. the anthemic “I Love You But I’m Lost” and the balladic “Stay”.

-The story of the ascent of rock music is lovingly told by the author, who turned 21 that year.
+1971 – Never a Dull Moment: Rock’s Golden Year by David Hepworth My rating: 3 of 5 stars The story of the ascent of rock music is lovingly told by the author, who turned 21 that year.
 The context behind many of the classic rock artists and albums is vividly described.
-Well researched with detailed accounts, the reading enjoyment is enhanced by a Spotify playlist of course!
+Well researched with detailed […]

 Last time out, we took a closer look at POWER POP in our analysis of the key genres that make up our preferred musical styles.
 Next, we look at POP.